Why the Fund

 Why does Mastercard Foundation For Rural Prosperity exist?

 Over the past 15 years, challenge funds have become an established mechanism through which to encourage the private sector to deliver social outcomes (to shift commercial goals closer to social objectives).
-The Mastercard Foundation Fund for Rural Prosperity hopes to work with the private sector in Africa to reach at least 1,000,000 financially excluded people on the continent.
+The Mastercard Foundation Fund for Rural Prosperity is working with the private sector in Africa to reach at least 1,000,000 financially excluded people on the continent.

 Using the challenge fund approach, the Fund has sourced the businesses to support and by doing so, aims to transform lives in Sub Saharan Africa.

 The businesses were selected because of their focus on the development of ideas for new products, services or processes that increase access to finance for rural people; or on scaling their most promising ideas or pilots to drive financial inclusion for large numbers of smallholder farmers and rural people in new geographic areas.